 Whether joining the Army, Marines, Navy, Air Force, or Coast Guard recruits going through basic training always look forward to mail call.
 Mail call is the one connection recruits have to friends, family, loved ones, and the rest of the outside world.
-It helps recruits stay in positive spirits, motivates them, and helps them be successful through out boot camp.
-As your responsibility to support your recruit through their journey it can sometimes be difficult to come up with what to write when sending Letters to basic training.
+Here are some ideas for sending Letters to basic training.

 As they face new challenges on their military journey, we must show our support and gratitude.
 Sending frequent letters is a powerful way to bring love and laughter to our loved ones that can have a lasting impact. – Army Mom Strong